In This Story:

 How To Use:

-Mix 2tbsp of Cinnamon Powder with 2tbsp of lemon juice to make a smooth paste.
-Leave it on for 20 minute and then rinse off with lukewarm water.
+Mix 2 tbsp of cinnamon powder with 2 tbsp of lemon juice to make a smooth paste.
+Leave it on for 20 minutes and then rinse off with lukewarm water.

 Frequency Of Use: